fbpx

 To learn more about how business can aid resettlement and workforce inclusion or join this growing group, please contact Upwardly Global Vice President of Programs Jennie Murray or Director of Employment Engagement Kim Cohen.

-We would like to acknowledge and thank the WES Mariam Assefa Fund for providing the initial funding for the launch of Upwardly Global’s DEI Employer Group Working, which was launched in December 2020, and its continued support of our Employer Engagement work.
+We would like to acknowledge and thank the WES Mariam Assefa Fund for providing the initial funding for the launch of Upwardly Global’s Employer Group Working, which was launched in December 2020, and its continued support of our Employer Engagement work.

 End notes: